saifasJekyll/saifas-ssg-jekyll-boilerplate-app--doc/README.md

 # Jekyll boilerplate

+This repository contains an empty Jekyll project and a README that describes a complete deployment of Jekyll on your Linux operating system for further work with it.

 ## Preparatory work

 Before you start working with Jekyll you need to install the following components on your system.